Characters: Homestuck Kids

 - Glowing Eyes of Doom: After officially going grimdark.

 - Go Mad from the Revelation: Rose asked Doc Scratch's omniscient cue ball if the horrorterrors were evil or not.
 Whatever the actual answer was, it was not healthy for her psyche.
+Played with in that she's doesn't go THAT crazy, she just can't speak normally and really really wants to kill Jack.

 - Hard-Drinking Party Girl: Becomes an alcoholic and presumably behaves like pre-sobriety Roxy in the last year of the meteor's voyage.